nielsklazenga/australian-bryological-network/workshops/2018/index.md

 The registration cost is AU$480 which includes accommodation and meals at DEEC and minibus transport during the workshop.
 The Australian Bryophyte Group provides a discount on the registration fee to a select number of students who wish to attend the workshop.
-To be eligible you will need to give proof of your enrolment and a presentation of your research, either as a poster or as a talk.
+To be eligible you will need to give proof of your enrollment and a presentation of your research, either as a poster or as a talk.
 To apply please contact Andrew (andrew@oberonia.com.au).

 ### How to register